1984 Detroit Tigers season: Players ranking among top 100 all time at position

 The following members of the 1984 Detroit Tigers are among the top 100 of all time at their position (in fact, they are all in the top 50), as ranked by The Bill James Historical Baseball Abstract in 2001:

-Not one of the players named above have been elected by the Baseball Writers' Association of America to be inducted into the Baseball Hall of Fame, and any eligibility to be elected as a player by the BBWAA has expired.
+Only one of the players named above (Alan Trammell, selected by the Modern Baseball Committee in 2017) has been elected by the Baseball Writers' Association of America to be inducted into the Baseball Hall of Fame, and any eligibility to be elected as a player by the BBWAA has expired.
 Manager Sparky Anderson was inducted by the Veterans Committee in 2000.
 In December 2017, the Modern Baseball Era Committee elected to induct Trammell and pitcher Jack Morris in 2018.